 Step 1 – Hanging or Standing Punching Bag?

 First, you have to decide which type of punching bag you need based on the type of installation in your apartment or elsewhere.
-Both types have their own advantages, and it is necessary to choose the one suitable for the installation site (whether it can be drilled, whether it needs mobility, whether there are specially trained personnel for installation, etc.).
+Both types have their own advantages, and it is necessary to choose the one suitable for the installation site.

 We are going to take a closer look at the characteristics of both types of bags.